MetOffice/Vernier/documentation/Sphinx/build-guide.rst

       - Determines whether the libraries are linked statically (``OFF``) or dynamically (``ON``).

-The table above pertains to options specific to the profiler project.
+The table above pertains to options specific to Vernier.
 An extensive list of CMake internal variables can be found
 `here <https://cmake.org/cmake/help/v3.13/manual/cmake-variables.7.html>`_.